 What does pet health insurance not cover?

 Yes!
 A Lemonade base policy will cover many of the things that vets use to keep your pup or kitty healthy.
 That includes blood tests, urinalysis, X-rays, MRIs, labwork, CT scans, and ultrasounds.
+Lemonade also offers a Preventative and Preventative+ care packages, which includes things like an annual fecal and blood test and a heartworm or FeLV/FIV test.

 Your insurance policy will come in handy if your pet gets a broken bone or is hurt by a car, or if they accidentally eat toxic foods or something dangerous they shouldn’t have.
 (This is provided that you’re past the 2-day accident waiting period; if the accident happens within the 48-hour span after you get your policy, it, unfortunately, won’t be covered.)
+Lemonade’s accident and illness policy covers diagnostics (like exams or x rays), procedures (like surgery or stitches), and medication (like antibiotics or painkillers) if your dog or cat gets into an accident or comes down with an illness.

 Your pet health insurance covers surgery that might result if your dog or cat ingests a toy.
 The only exception here is if your pet has a history of eating similar toys multiple times in the past.
 Being a good pet parent means watching out for your fur fam!
 If your cat chows down on a box of laundry detergent one day, and the vet manages to save her—that’s reason to celebrate.
 But it’s your responsibility after that to make sure your loved one isn’t able to get into that detergent.